Commitment Just Word

-When we study, we can gather all the tips, strategies, and resources in the world—but if we don’t turn them into a consistent habit, we won’t experience the true benefits of applying them.
+When we study the Bible, we can gather all the tips, strategies, and resources in the world—but if we don’t turn them into a consistent habit, we won’t experience the true benefits of applying them.
 In Acts 17:10-12, the Bereans are commended for searching the Scriptures daily, reminding us that consistency is key.
 Keep reading for 10 practical ways to help make studying a lasting habit in your life!

 #1: Create a Schedule